Colby Chandler (All My Children): 2006–2011

 In 2006, a rebellious Colby Chandler, then incognito, shows up in Pine Valley.
 She steals a car and gets arrested, refusing to give the authorities her name.
-She makes a phone call and is revealed to be Adam Chandler's long-lost daughter (aged by several years).
+She makes a phone call and is revealed to be Adam Chandler's long-lost daughter, aged by several years.
 She ran away from her mother, Liza Colby after years in hiding.

 Several years before, Liza had divorced Adam.
-Determined to save her daughter from Adam's nefarious ways that have "poisoned" the lives of his other children, she took Colby and went on the run.
+Determined to save her daughter, Colby from Adam's nefarious ways that have "poisoned" the lives of his other children, she took Colby and went on the run.
 Colby has missed her father terribly and is now angry at Liza for banishing him from her life.
-Colby is now a spoiled brat who plays on her father's guilt by demanding extravagant luxuries, such as a lavish Sweet Sixteen party, putting her at odds with Adam's then wife Krystal Carey.
+Colby is now a spoiled brat, who plays on her father's guilt by demanding extravagant luxuries, such as a lavish Sweet Sixteen party, putting her at odds, with Adam's then wife, Krystal Carey.

-During this lavish party, she crashed her father's yacht and began a relationship with Sean Montgomery.
+During this lavish party, Colby had crashed her father's yacht and began a relationship, with Sean Montgomery.
 Soon after the party, she had a pregnancy scare.
-Her dad and brother found out and asked who the father was.
-Though she knew Sean was the only possible father, she claimed that it could be Josh Madden to get back at Babe, whom she assumed was having an affair with him.
+Her father and brother had found out, and had asked, who the father was.
+Although she knew Sean was the only possible father, she had claimed that, it could be Josh Madden to get back at Babe, who she had assumed was having an affair, with him.

-On April 11, 2007, Colby helped deliver Krystal's baby girl at the Chandler Mansion.
-On April 12, Krystal honored Colby by naming her daughter Jenny Colby Carey.
-On July 12, Krystal also named Colby, Jenny's godmother.
-After Colby learned that Adam paid Ava Benton to plant drugs on Sean, she moved out of her father's mansion, and moved in with her goddaughter Jenny, Krystal, and Tad Martin.
+On April 11, 2007, Colby had helped deliver Krystal's baby girl at the Chandler Mansion.
+On April 12, Krystal honored Colby by naming her daughter, "Jenny Colby Carey".
+On July 12, Krystal also had named Colby, Jenny's godmother.
+After Colby had learned that, Adam had paid Ava Benton to plant drugs on Sean, she had moved out of her father's mansion and had moved in, with her goddaughter Jenny, Krystal, and Tad Martin.

-Colby was spoiled, selfish, and hostile towards Krystal and Babe at first, but her time in Pine Valley changed her and she put the bulk of her bad behavior behind her and emerged a much kinder and generous person.
-In 2008, Sean and Colby broke up because Sean cheated on Colby with Zach Slater's ex-lover Hannah Nichols, who was much older than Sean.
-After the breakup, Sean moved out of Pine Valley and is now very seldom mentioned.
+Colby is initially spoiled, selfish and hostile towards Krystal, and Babe, but her time in Pine Valley had changed her and she put the bulk of her bad behavior behind her, and had emerged a much kinder and generous person.
+In 2008, Sean and Colby broke up, because Sean had cheated on Colby, with Zach Slater's ex-lover, Hannah Nichols, who was much older than Sean.
+After the breakup, Sean had moved out of Pine Valley and is now very seldom mentioned.

-Colby became fast friends with Cassandra Foster, who recently moved to town from Paris to live with her mother Angela Hubbard.
-Colby originally planned college to attend Wellesley College, but she turned down her acceptance there in favor of Pine Valley University, hoping to stay close to her family.
-Around this time Colby and Dre liked each other slightly but it never blossomed into anything.
+Colby became fast friends with Cassandra Foster, who had recently moved to town from Paris to live, with her mother, Angela Hubbard.
+Colby had originally planned college to attend Wellesley College, but she had turned down her acceptance there in favor of Pine Valley University, hoping to stay close to her family.
+Around this time Colby and Dre had liked each other slightly, but it never blossomed into anything.